Notification settings¶

 - container_image_link: Optional[str] - link to container image.

-Important: all links are leading to the installation on which the data for the email or task in Jira was generated.
+All links are leading to the platform on which the data for the email or task in Jira was generated.